 This is a biological habit that indicates you are trying to remember something from your memory.
-So if I ask you what did you eat for dinner five nights ago, most will look up and to the left.
+If I ask you what did you eat for dinner five nights ago, most will look up and to the left.

 The answer to this question is not an analytical type of thinking, it is a memory recall kind of thinking.

-So in the first few cases, I was looking up and to the left all the time--trying to remember, okay what am I supposed to do next in the framework?
+In the first few cases, I was looking up and to the left all the time–trying to remember, okay what am I supposed to do next in the framework?